getify/Functional-Light-JS/ch1.md

 You probably know by experience that an awful lot of your time spent "coding" is actually spent reading existing code.
 Very few of us are so privileged as to spend all or most of our time simply banging out all new code and never dealing with code that others (or our past selves) wrote.

 It's widely estimated that developers spend 70% of code maintenance time on reading to understand it?
 That is eye-opening.
 70%.
 No wonder the global average for a programmer's lines of code written per day is about 10.
-We spend 7 hours and 30 minutes of our day just reading the code to figure out where those 10 lines should go!
+We spend about 7 hours of our day just reading the code to figure out where those 10 lines should go!

 I think we should focus a lot more on the readability of our code.
 And by the way, readability is not just about fewer characters.
 Readability is actually most impacted by familiarity.
 [1]